electricitymaps/electricitymaps-contrib/README.md

 ## Contribute

 Thank you for your interest.
-Check out the [Wiki](https://github.com/electricityMaps/electricitymaps-contrib/wiki) for how to get started.
-Also, have a look at our current [issues](https://github.com/electricityMaps/electricitymaps-contrib/issues) and [discussions](https://github.com/electricityMaps/electricitymaps-contrib/discussions).

-> **Note**
-> You can see the status of all parsers [on our Grafana dashboard](https://electricitymap.grafana.net/public-dashboards/4f775c8021324f5cb8682c4fedd3207e).
+Check out our general [contribution guidelines](Add link to the contribution guidelines).

 Here are some of the ways you can contribute: